GeoSap93/GeoSap93/README.md

-Hi there!

-👩‍🏫 I am EYFS Lead / DSL looking into switcing careers!

-🥇 Currently a proud student in CFG Degree Summer Cohort 2024 (Data Science Stream - Degree & Masters).
-I’m interested in a Data Analysis carrer path (Business Analyst, Data Analyst, Data Scientist, Machine Learning).
+Hi, Tech World! 👋

+👩‍🏫 About Me:
+I’m an experienced EYFS Lead & SLT, currently exploring a career switch into Data Analysis.
+I have a keen interest in roles such as Business Analyst, Data Analyst, Data Scientist, and Machine Learning Specialist.

+🥇 Recent Achievements:
+I am a proud graduate of the CodeFirstGirls Degree Summer Cohort 2024, where I earned a Data Science Degree and a Master's in Data in Business.
+You can explore my projects on my GitHub profile.

+💼 Career Goals:
-💞️ I’m looking forward to building a new career in tech with interest in analysing data and using visualization tools (Tableau, Seaborn Python Library,Excel).
+I am excited to build a new career in tech, with a particular focus on data analysis and storytelling through interactive visualizations.

-🌱RESEARCH/PUBLICATIONS
+🌱 Research/Publications:
--	Georgia Sapsani & Nikolaos Tselios, 2019.
-"Facebook Use, Personality Characteristics and Academic Performance: A Case Study," International Journal of Web-Based Learning and Teaching Technologies (IJWLTT), IGI Global, vol. 14(2), pages 1-14, April
+Georgia Sapsani & Nikolaos Tselios (2019).
+Facebook Use, Personality Characteristics and Academic Performance: A Case Study.
+International Journal of Web-Based Learning and Teaching Technologies (IJWLTT), IGI Global, vol. 14(2), pp. 1-14, April.
--	Dissertation/ Thesis (2015): Usage of Learning Analytics’ Techniques for the estimation of the academic performance in systems of handling the learning procedure
+Dissertation/Thesis (2015): Usage of Learning Analytics Techniques for the Estimation of Academic Performance in Systems of Handling the Learning Procedure.

+🌴 Certifications & Courses:
-🌴 I have succesfully completed the Python and SQL course from the CodeFirstGirls.
-    Feel free to have a look on my work!
+I have successfully completed courses in Python and SQL from CodeFirstGirls.
+Feel free to explore my work on GitHub!

-🌳I took part in MOOC Challenges (CVs & Applications, Solve Problems with Python, Machine Learning) and pride myself in being one of the three finalist in CV& Applications and Machine Learning presentations.
+🌳 I also participated in several MOOC challenges:
+        CVs & Applications: Finalist
+        Solve Problems with Python
+        Machine Learning: Finalist in presentations

+🧑‍🏫 Languages:
-🧑‍🏫 Proud myself on learning new languages.
-Fluent in English, Greek, Spanish.
+I love learning new languages and am fluent in English, Greek, and Spanish.

-📫 Find me in Linkedin!
+📫 Find me on LinkedIn: https://www.linkedin.com/in/georgia-sapsani-18b41bb2/